SIEGE III: The formation of dense stellar clusters in sub-parsec resolution cosmological simulations with individual star feedback: Results

 The clumps obtained in the 'FC22' model (black solid squares) are very diffuse and incompatible with local YSCs.
 The systems identified in the 'Winds, SFE=0.1' model (dark-cyan squares) build a diagonal sequence that is partially in agreement with the local sample, yet with too few clusters reaching a density high enough to account for the observational relation of YSCs, populating the upper-left area of the diagram.
 Moreover, a significant fraction of the clumps identified in the 'Winds, SFE=0.1' extend to size values $>10$ pc and have densities $<10$ M$_{\odot}$ pc$^{-2}$, without any observational counterpart.
 On the other hand, the 'Winds, SFE=1.0' model allows us to reproduce nicely the local YSCs relation, as underscored further by the agreement of the linear fits (in log-scales) obtained for the observational data and simulated clusters, represented by the black and red solid lines, respectively.

+A comparison between the results of the 'Winds, SFE=0.1' (dark cyan squares) and FC22 model (black squares) shows that, for a given IMF, the release of feedback in the form of stellar winds produces significantly denser structures.
+A comparison between the results of the 'Winds, SFE=1.0' (red circles) and the 'Winds, SFE=0.1' (dark cyan squares) shows that, for the same feedback implementation and IMF, the adoption of a higher SFE produces denser star clusters.
 The shape of the observational distribution is accounted for, with our 'Winds, SFE=1.0' model showing the presence of a few systems with average densities up to several $10^3$ M$_{\odot}$ pc$^{-2}$.
 Still, the less frequent, observed average densities of $\sim 10^4 - 10^5$ M$_{\odot}$ pc$^{-2}$ shown by some YSCs are not reproduced, and this requires further investigation in future works.
 Finally, we note that the THIMF model produces the most diffuse clumps, even more diffuse that those obtained in FC22.
+The result of extremely loose star clusters with a THIMF is the very strong pre-SN feedback characterising this model (Fig.~\ref{fig_stellar}), in which the specific cumulative mass and energy for a THIMF (red dotted lines in Fig. 1) are significantly higher than with a K01 IMF, to become comparable to the ones of the 'Winds, FC22' model at $\sim$ 5-6 Myr and the strongest of all models at later times.
+This is also the reason of the similarity of the cumulative star formation history of the C22 and THIMF model.

 To summarise the results of this Section, the adoption of a high SFE is the key ingredient that allows us to eventually achieve realistic star clusters in our simulations, with properties similar to the ones of local YSCs.